rhyek/react-service-locator/README.md

 #### Compare function

 If `selectorFn`'s result is a primitive value it will be compared with `Object.is`.
-If it is either an object or array, a shallow comparison will used.
+If it is either an object or array, a shallow comparison will be used.

-You can provide a compare function as an optional third parameter if needed.
+You can provide an alternative compare function as an optional third parameter, if needed.

 ### Why one or the other?